 - You must be a current ASU graduate student (degree or non-degree seeking) enrolled in at least one graduate level credit at the time of application and time of travel (summer enrollment not required) to apply.
 Online students are NOT eligible for GPSA Travel Grant funding.

-- Applicants must upload a signed offer letter of internship on company/organization letterhead, with the internship supervisor’s contact information, the start and end dates of the internship, and (for local internships only) the number of days per week the applicant will be present at the internship site to the Required Supplementary Documents section of the grant application on ZoomGrants.
+- Applicants must upload an advertisement for their internship.
+If the applicant is awarded a grant, they must submit a signed offer letter of internship on company/organization letterhead, with the internship supervisor’s contact information, the start and end dates of the internship, and (for local internships only) the number of days per week the applicant will be present at the internship site to the Required Supplementary Documents section of the grant application on ZoomGrants.

 - Funding is not guaranteed as applicants are selected competitively

 - There are two options for Internship Travel Funding: Local (driving mileage and parking fee reimbursement only) and out-of-state (round-trip airfare only).
 Applicants will need to select one of these options on the application.
 Be sure to pay attention to the deadlines below.